HarperDB/documentation/docs/reference/configuration.md

 ```

-noReadAhead - Type: boolean; Default: true
+`noReadAhead` - _Type_: boolean; _Default_: true

-The noReadAhead option advises the operating system to not read ahead when reading from the database.
+The `noReadAhead` option advises the operating system to not read ahead when reading from the database.
 This provides better memory utilization, except in situations where large records are used or frequent range queries are used.

 ```yaml
 storage: